-This EEB Graduate Handbook is regularly updated and revised; please always consult the most current version of this Handbook posted on the EEB website's info for current students.
+This PB Graduate Handbook is regularly updated and revised; please always consult the most current version of this Handbook posted on the PB website's info for current students.
 For your required curriculum, the handbook you enter under are your curriculum requirements, although you may switch to the current curriculum if you prefer.

-Finally, the most important source of information about the EEB Program will come directly from your graduate program coordinators, the graduate advisor, and the Associate Chair for Graduate Education.
+Finally, the most important source of information about the PB Program will come directly from your Graduate Program Coordinators, the Graduate Advisor, and the Associate Chair for Graduate Education.
 These are the people to communicate with about all the non-research aspects of your graduate degree, including funding, courses, requirements, fellowships, and others.
+Most of the communication from the PB Program will be sent via email.
+It is your responsibility as an PB student to stay on top of those communications, check your email daily, and respond promptly.